ashie/BrowserSelector/README.md

 ### `Include`

 The path of external INI file to load additionally.
-It's effective only in INI file.
-In addition it cannot load other external INI file from an external INI file.
+Note that it does not support recursive loading (`Include` in the child config is ignored).

   * Type: String
     * Both following formats are available.